webos-tools/webos-studio/README.md

 ### Emulator Manager

 You can manage webOS emulator (VirtualBox) images in VS Code.
-By default, any webOS emulator images installed in VirtualBox are listed in the **EMULATOR MANAGER** tab.
+By default, any webOS emulator images installed in VirtualBox are listed in the **EMULATOR MANAGER** view.

 #### Prerequisites